Setup an Autopilot lab on MacOS

 Adding the serial number

-This is the point which is different to a normal setup of hardware pc.
+This is the point which is different from a normal setup of a hardware PC.
 We have to set a serial number that we are able to upload the hash.
 To do this open the UTM and click on the VM on Edit:

 • Navigate to QEMU and Arguments.
 Click on New and add here: